Skip menu

 4 minutes

-It is the largest in Italy and one of the largest in Europe: it stretches 17 kilometres through typical neighbourhoods that are part of the UNESCO World Heritage Site: for example, the elegant area of Via Chiaia and the splendid views of Vomero and Posillipo.
+The largest in Italy and one of the largest in Europe, it spans 17 kilometres between characteristic UNESCO World Heritage districts such as the elegant Via Chiaia area and the magnificent panoramas of the Vomero and Posillipo.

 History and information on the historic centre of Naples

 The city of Naples has a thousand faces.
-At every step, in every alley, on every square, it shows signs of the more than 27 centuries of history since the first Greek settlements in 470 BC.
+At every step, in every alley, on every square, it shows signs of the more than 27 centuries of history that began with the Cumanians in the 8th century B.C. who gave it the name of the siren Partenope.
+Re-founded by the Greeks before 470 B.C., it was called Neapolis (new city, in fact) from which today's Naples derives.

-Due to its strategic location, it has always been one of the most important port cities in the Mediterranean.
-Over the centuries, it suffered the rule of the Byzantine Empire, the Normans and the Angevins, and then increased its splendour during the two centuries of Spanish rule.
+Thanks to its strategic location, it has always been one of the most important port cities in the Mediterranean.
+Over the centuries, it has been under the rule of the Byzantine Empire, the Normans, the Swabians and the Angevins, only to increase its splendour during the two centuries of Spanish rule.
 Naples then became the capital of the Bourbon kingdom and emerged as one of the largest cities in Europe.

 Why it is a UNESCO site

-In listing the centre of Naples as a World Heritage Site in 1995, UNESCO praised the city for having been, since the Middle Ages, a crucial centre for art and architecture expressed in its ancient fortresses, in its complexes such as the 1600s Palazzo Reale, in churches and palaces commissioned by aristocratic families.
+In listing the centre of Naples as a World Heritage Site in 1995, Unesco praised the city for having been, since the Middle Ages, a crucial centre for art and architecture expressed in its ancient fortresses, in its complexes such as the 1600s Royal Palace, in churches and palaces commissioned by aristocratic families.

 What to see in the historic centre of Naples